Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "What *happens* is we all die!"
 Conley snapped.
 Cook shrugged.

 "At least we don’t die on Hell.
 I call that a win already.
-And… I mean, *look* at that fucker!" he waved his knife at it.
+And...
+I mean, *look* at that fucker!" he waved his knife at it.
 "Jamie, tell me that ain’t held together with some bullshit applied space mumbo-jumbo."

 "...Forcefields, probably," Choi said, considering it.
 "It’d have to be.
 There’s no *way* anything solid has the tensile strength to hold a structure like that in one piece."